Pro509/Taliban-Influence-Map/README.md

 ## Data

-- The Taliban influence level data for each province is sourced from FDD's Long War Journal.
+The Taliban influence level data for each province is sourced from FDD's Long War Journal.
-- Province-wise summary data is sourced from the Demographic and Health Survey conducted in the years 2010 and 2015.

 ---
-Visit the interactive dashboard by clicking [here](https://taliban-healthecon21.netlify.app/)!
+Visit the interactive dashboard by clicking [here](https://talibaninafghan.netlify.app/)!